Riot police clash with anti-G8 protesters in London

 Recent demonstrations against the British government's austerity measures have been marred by rioting anarchists.
 Many Britons angered by bank bailouts and bonuses during tough economic times blame the financial sector.

-(Writing by Peter Griffiths and Guy Faulconbridge, Additionl reporting by Stephen Addison, Mark Anderson, Kylie MacLellan, Anjuli Davies, Laurence Fletcher and Costas Pitas; Editing by Michael Roddy)
+(Writing by Peter Griffiths and Guy Faulconbridge, Additional reporting by Stephen Addison, Mark Anderson, Kylie MacLellan, Anjuli Davies, Laurence Fletcher and Costas Pitas; Editing by Michael Roddy)